BraedonWooding/CompTutoring/docs/DesignPatterns/Observer_Events.md

 This will ONLY work if there is only one function to implement

-> I'm not even sure if it'll compile here... even with the default method it may though :)
+> This will not compile here... even with the default method it may though :)

 This is very useful for your typical observers!